National Association of Schools of Art and Design (NASAD) Accredited

 Fax: (716) 878-4231

 There is no entrance portfolio review for admission.
-All students will enter the wood/furniture design major as a bachelor of science (BS-AH WFD) and complete a selection of foundation and major course(s) before a commit-to-major portfolio review for continuation in the B.S. degree program.
+All students will enter the wood/furniture design major as a bachelor of science (BS-AH WFD) and complete a selection of foundation and major course(s) before a commit-to-major portfolio review for continuation in the B.S. degree program or admission into the bachelor of fine arts program (BFA-AH WFD).
 Commit-to-major portfolio reviews are conducted by faculty and generally take place during the sophomore year.
 After passing the portfolio review, to continue in the B.S. degree program a 2.5 GPA must be maintained in the major.
 Transfer students are urged to submit their portfolios the semester before transfer in order to facilitate placement in departmental courses and/or for possible commit-to-major portfolio review.
 Please call the Design Department for additional information.

 Intellectual Foundations Requirements 33-39 cr